particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ![Flash Local](/assets/images/workbench/local-3.png)

-In order to use the Flash options, the device must be connected by USB and in DFU mode (blinking yellow).
-Hold down the MODE (or SETUP) button while tapping RESET.
+In order to use the Flash options, the device must be connected by USB.
+The device will be placed into DFU mode (blinking yellow) automatically.
+If for some reason you need to enter DFU manually, you can do so by holding down the MODE (or SETUP) button while tapping RESET.
 Continue to hold down MODE (or SETUP) while the status LED blinks magenta (red and blue at the same time), until it blinks yellow, then release.

 There are also compile options, which compile the code and download a binary: